 A special torch, called an ophthalmoscope, will be shone into your eye through the pupil to examine its interior.
 This enables the optometrist to study the internal structures of the eye in detail and test your pupil reflexes.

-Remember to take your contact lenses with you during your eye test, since your vision will be checked with and without them in.
+Remember to take your glasses with you during your eye test, since your vision will be checked with and without them in.
 Three types of vision - distance, near and intermediate - will be assessed and the optometrist will perform a series of tests to measure the type and extent of any problem with your vision.

-You will be given a choice of two different lenses and the eye specialist will ask you to choose the one that enhances the quality and clarity your vision.
+You will be given a choice of different lenses and the eye specialist will ask you to choose the one that enhances the quality and clarity your vision.

 After the eye test

 Once the eye test is complete, your optometrist will explain their findings and observations, detailing any special requirements that you may have.
 This is when you can ask any questions and discuss the best form of vision correction to suit your needs and lifestyle.